ashley-leung/monzo-interview/behavioral.md

 - Enable other engineers to safely adopt Kafka
 - Prevent common pitfalls (data loss, poor observability, misconfigured consumers)
 - Create a repeatable, scalable approach to learning, not ad-hoc support

+### Action
+I used a combination of approaches, depending on how people learn:

+Structured talk (broad audience):
+- Delivered an engineering excellence session to the Web3 org on:
+    - Kafka fundamentals
+    - Scalability and failure modes
+    - Real production lessons (e.g. silent throttling, consumer lag)
+- Practical example (hands-on learners):
+    - Built a reference repository showing:
+    - How to implement a Kafka producer and consumer correctly
+    - Patterns for retries, offset management, and observability
+    - “What good looks like” in production
+- 1:1 support (targeted coaching):
+    - Helped engineers applying it in their own services, adapting guidance to their specific use cases

+### Result
+- 4 teams have successfully adopted Kafka using the patterns I introduced
+- Reduced onboarding time from weeks → days for new Kafka integrations
+- Prevented common production issues by standardising observability and error handling
+- Received inbound engagement — including engineers from the US reaching out for guidance — showing the approach scaled beyond my immediate team

 ### What we are looking for
 - proactive is better, multiple methods best adapt to the persons needs